Paternity Leaves Rules in India for Private Companies

 • The main focus behind the introduction of the paternity bill is to recognize that the role of the father as a contributor to child nurturing is of paramount importance.
 It also allows new fathers to bond with their children.

-See also Denso India Limited India Leave Policy- Holiday list 2024
+See also Urban Company Leave Policy- Holiday list 2024

 Paternity Leave- When was it introduced in India?